Kunal0-0/react-native-projects/README.md

-To view all the projects switch to particular branches of any specific project you want to view.
+To view all the projects switch to particular branche of any specific project you want to view.